D R A W I N G S

 8' ← dogleg

 A harpsichord made on the basis of this drawing thus retains all the properties of the original Ruckers design and its acoustical and musical properties.
 In addition, it can play an enormous repertoire of music from the sixteenth to the eighteenth centuries.
-It has a sweet, pure sound typical of instruments built in the Ruckers tradition.
+It has a sweet, pure sound typical of the instruments built in the Ruckers tradition which has made them so famous both in historical and in modern times .
 The drawing includes drawings of the main instrument, the lid, case, bridge dimensions, hardware, soundboard thicknesses, keyboards, etc. There is everything you need here to make a practical, useful and stunningly beautiful instrument!